 - If an element is protected by more compartments than the document's, the element level protection is considered stronger. - Within the same compartment, if the element is protected for fewer roles, the element level protection is stronger. - There are situations where the weaker/stronger protection cannot be clearly determined.
 In this case, element level security is always considered to be stronger.

-See "Node Update and Document Permissions Expanded" on page 102 and "Combination Security Example" on page 97 for more about security protection and indexing.
-For more information about compartment security, see "Compartment Security" on page 39.
+See Section 6.10, "Node Update and Document Permissions Expanded" [78] and Section 6.7.2, "Combination Security Example" [75] for more about security protection and indexing.
+For more information about compartment security, see Section 5, "Compartment Security" [27].